 Leading scholars and practitioners are invited to each Encuentro to give keynote lectures that conceptually frame our discussions, situate the Encuentro topic within specific social contexts, and expand the theoretical debates in the field.
-Simultaneous translation is provided to the audience so that they can be available to participants in English, Spanish and Portuguese.
 These lectures have also been featured in special issues of our online journal, e-misférica.

 During the first five days of the Encuentro, invited artists offer hands-on performance workshops to our participants for three hours each morning.
 Workshops cover a large range of performance practices and the visual arts, such as dance, mask-making, solo performance techniques, capoeira, digital photography, online 'hacktivism', mural painting, etc.